stepanataccolade/docsv2/sources/navigatingUI/builds/overview.md

 - Build number ('79' in the screenshot above)
 - Commit message ('removed slack completely' in the screenshot above)
 - Branch name ('master' in the screenshot above)
-- Language used ('node_js'in the screenshot above)
+- Language used ('node_js' in the screenshot above)
 - Commit SHA from your source control system ('99f4e3cc82' in the screenshot above.
 You can go to the commit page on the source control system by clicking on the SHA.)
 - Triggered by builder who committed the code change ('Shippable-Demo' in the